jspaniac/BackreadingBot/README.md

         - Where the active logs are stored
 - `temp`
     - Used by the bot when creating .csv / .html files for temporary storage before uploading to discord.
+- `tests`
+    - Where the
+- `bot.py`
+    - Launch this to run the python bot
+- `commands.py`
+    - Local versions of the bot commands